 Meal delivery is an area where one would truly appreciate lesser complications and quicker actions.
 It is interesting to note that on-demand food delivery startups, who are offering services in the most facile manner, are said to have a competitive edge over others.
 However, as the famous saying goes “common sense is not so common”, likewise, ‘simplicity is not so simple.
 It is very easy to complicate an on-demand process with options and alternatives, but equally difficult to make the same thing plainer.

 One on-demand startup, which is all about simplifying the meal delivery experience, is Push for Pizza.
-It’s elementary way of ordering a pizza in only couple of steps is commendable.
+It’s an elementary way of ordering a pizza in the only a couple of steps is commendable.
 Started by 5 genius teenagers, this iOS app is definitely available on everyone’s iPhone who is running away from mind-boggling options.

 In conversation with Cyrus Summerlin, co-founder of Push for Pizza

 Q: Tell us something about Push for Pizza?

 A: At push for pizza, we like to think that it’s not the customer that’s always right, but rather the pizza…

 A: Push For Pizza is the easiest way to order a pizza in the history of mankind.
 We make it so easy with a few simple steps.
 The first is account creation: we don’t need your email, only your phone number is required to create your push for pizza account as quickly as possible.
 Secondly, the main time-saving feature is that we only offer large pizzas with 5 toppings to choose from.
 Input your address, take a picture of your Credit Card and pick your local pizzeria.
 If you want to repeat your order next time, it’s as easy as the push of a button.
 Mind-blowing isn’t it?